ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tutorial.rst

 At first import the module processdata and read the data base:

 .. image:: /pictures/Tut1pic1.jpg
-    :width: 200px
+    :width: 20%
     :align: center
     :height: 100px
-    :alt: alternate text
+    :alt: testtesttest

 ![Tutorial1picture1](/pictures/Tut1pic1.jpg)
-The programm stored the path to the project initialisation and automatically searches for the data there and loads it.
+| The programm stored the path to the project initialisation and automatically searches for the data there and loads it.
 You can aswell read explicit databases.
 For this, give the function read_db() the path in form of a String as an argument.
-A list of possible columnnames to filter for is displaced with:
+| A list of possible columnnames to filter for is displaced with:
 ![Tutorial1picture2](/pictures/Tut1pic2.jpg)
 If you are interested in e.g. the countries that occur in your database you can receive a list with:
 ![Tutorial1picture3](/pictures/Tut1pic3.jpg)